-Question Number Answer Max Mark 2(a) What is Wesak?
+Question Number Answer 2(a) What is Wesak?
 Buddhists celebrate Wesak to remember the Buddha's birth, death and enlightenment.
-[1] 2(b) When does Wesak take place?
+2(b) When does Wesak take place?
 Full moon in the lunar month of Vesakha usually in April/May [2] 2(c) Give three ways in which some Buddhists celebrate Wesak.
-Decorating houses; • pantomimes; displays of paintings of the Buddha's life.
+Decorating houses; pantomimes; displays of paintings of the Buddha's life.
 [3] 2(d) Why might celebrating festivals be important to Buddhist communities?
 Candidates might explain their answer with reference to particular festivals they have studied.
 To achieve higher levels they will need to explain why the festival is important, rather than just describe what happens at the festival.
 Candidates may respond with explanations of: how festivals bring the community together in shared activities; how activities during festivals remind the Buddhist community of their religious teachings.
 [6] 2(e) 'All Buddhists should celebrate festivals.'
 Discuss this statement.
 You should include different, supported points of view and a personal viewpoint.
 You must refer to Buddhism in your answer.
-C Candidates might point to the evidence cited in part a or b to show why festivals should be celebrated by Buddhists.
+Candidates might point to the evidence cited in part a or b to show why festivals should be celebrated by Buddhists.
 This evidence should be expanded and should be relevant to the question.
 Candidates may respond with: the more limited roles played by bhikkhus during festivals; the isolation of forest-dwelling monks; as evidence that not all Buddhists view taking part in festivals as important.
-[12] Question 2: Total: [24]
+[12] Spelling, punctuation and grammar (SPaG) are assessed using the separate marking grid on page 3.
+SPaG [3]

 Question Number Answer Max Mark

+24.

 3(a) What is a Bodhisattva?

 A being dedicated to attaining perfect enlightenment.
 [1]

 3(b) Which school of Buddhism teaches about the path of the Bodhisattva and the perfections?

 Mayayana Buddhism [2]

 3(c) Name three perfections.

-Candidates may give any three:
+, , Candidates may give any three:

 • charity;

 morality;

 patience;

 • vigour;

 meditation;

 • wisdom.
 [3]

 3(d) Explain how a Buddhist might try and develop the perfections of the Bodhisattva Path.

 Candidates are not expected to list or describe all 6/10 perfections.

 Candidates may respond with some of:

 examples to show how the perfections might be developed in daily life;

 how the perfection of generosity could be developed through the use of offerings, for example;

 accounts of particular Bodhisattvas.
 [6]

 3(e) 'There is no difference between Theravada and Mahayana Buddhism.'

 Discuss this statement.
 You should include different, supported points of view and a personal viewpoint.
 You must refer to Buddhism in your answer.

 Candidates may respond with:

-differences between Theravada and Mahayana beliefs and practice,

-for example the Bodhisattva Path, arguing that they are patently different.
+differences between Theravada and Mahayana beliefs and practice, for example the Bodhisattva Path, arguing that they are patently different.

 whether the surface differences are of any real importance;

 whether ultimately all Buddhists are aiming at the same goal.

 Theravada and Mahayana Buddhism are both seeking enlightenment, so in this key respect are not different.
 [12]

-Question 3: Total: [24]
+P Spelling, punctuation and grammar (SPaG) are assessed using the separate marking grid on page 3.
+SPaG [3]

-Paper Total: [48]
+Paper Total: [51]